progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Remote branches are references to the state of branches on your remote repositories.
 They’re local branches that you can’t move; they’re moved automatically whenever you do any network communication.
 Remote branches act as bookmarks to remind you where the branches on your remote repositories were the last time you connected to them.-->

 Externe (Remote) Branches sind Referenzen auf den Zustand der Branches in Deinen externen Repositorys.
 Es sind lokale Branches die Du nicht verändern kannst, sie werden automatisch verändert wann immer Du eine Netzwerkoperation durchführst.
-Externe Branches verhalten sich wie Lesezeichen, um dich daran zu erinnern an welcher Position sich die Branches in Deinen externen Repositories befanden, als Du dich zuletzt mit ihnen verbunden hattest.
+Externe Branches verhalten sich wie Lesezeichen, um Dich daran zu erinnern an welcher Position sich die Branches in Deinen externen Repositories befanden, als Du Dich zuletzt mit ihnen verbunden hattest.

 <!--They take the form `(remote)/(branch)`.
 For instance, if you wanted to see what the `master` branch on your `origin` remote looked like as of the last time you communicated with it, you would check the `origin/master` branch.
 If you were working on an issue with a partner and they pushed up an `iss53` branch, you might have your own local `iss53` branch; but the branch on the server would point to the commit at `origin/iss53`.-->